-(7) Tropical Cyclone/AEW Arc Cloud Experiment: This is a single-aircraft experiment, designed to collect observations across arc cloud features in the periphery of an AEW or TC using aircraft flight-level and dropwindsonde data to improve understanding of how these features may limit short-term intensification.
+(10) Tropical Cyclone/AEW Arc Cloud Module: This is a single-aircraft experiment, designed to investigate how the thermodynamics and kinematics in the environment surrounding a TC are modified when low to mid-level dry air interacts with convection in the TC periphery.
+Objectives include improving our understanding of how arc clouds and the processes leading to arc cloud formation relate to TC intensity change.
 Observations could be made using either the P-3 aircraft conducting another experiment, or the G-IV during a synoptic surveillance mission.